ONSdigital/dp/GETTING_STARTED.md

 3. [Setup Zebedee content](#setup-zebedee-content)

 4. Run the apps [web](#web), [publishing](#publishing) and/or [CMD](#cmd).
-_Tips & Trick_ This [iTerm2 walkthough](#iTerm2) can help you run the apps

 5. [Configure the apps](#configure)

 If you need to edit content in Florence, [try this guide](https://github.com/ONSdigital/florence/tree/cmd-develop/USAGE.md)

-Once setup is completed see the [Contributing guidelines](https://github.com/ONSdigital/dp/blob/master/CONTRIBUTING.md )
+Once setup is completed see the [Contributing guidelines](CONTRIBUTING.md)

 #### For CMD:

 __Additional app setup:__